Beer Trouble Shooting

 Pour cost

 Calculating the pour cost for draught beer is a crucial step for any bar or restaurant owner.
+Accurately calculating liquor costs is essential to ensure profitability.
 It helps to ensure that the establishment is making a profit while also providing a reasonable price for the customers.

 The formula for calculating the pour cost of draught beer is simple.
 It involves dividing the wholesale cost of the keg by the number of ounces in the keg, and then multiplying the result by 100 to get the actual cost percentages a percentage.
 The formula is as follows: